Table of Contents

 Use Cases in Corporate Finance and Governance

 In practice, ROE informs a range of executive and governance decisions.
-At the board level, it serves as a barometer of financial discipline — showing how effectively management is translating strategy into value.
-In corporate finance, it aids investment appraisal, capital structure evaluation, and peer benchmarking.
+At the board level, it serves as a barometer of financial discipline, showing how effectively management is translating strategy into value.
+In the Corporate Finance Executive Course, it aids investment appraisal, capital structure evaluation, and peer benchmarking.

 For investors, ROE helps compare the efficiency of capital deployment across firms.
 For internal management, it guides whether to reinvest earnings, raise debt, or distribute dividends.
-When integrated with WACC and growth forecasts, ROE also underpins valuation models, influencing how equity markets perceive long-term sustainability.
+When integrated with the weighted average cost of capital (WACC) and growth forecasts, ROE also underpins discounted cash flow (DCF) valuation models, influencing how equity markets perceive long-term sustainability.

 A steady, well-balanced ROE — one not overly reliant on leverage — often signals mature governance and prudent financial management.
 It suggests that earnings growth is supported by operational strength rather than financial engineering.

-Learn more in the Executive Certificate in Corporate Finance, Valuation & Governance.
+Learn more through the Executive Certificate in Corporate Finance, Valuation & Governance — a structured programme integrating governance, finance, valuation, and strategy.